 Major winter storm bears down on America’s midsection, as millions face snow, ice or heavy rain

-(CNN) — Nearly 70 million people are under winter alerts nationwide, with a powerful weather system expected to bring a potent mix of snow, ice and blizzard conditions, accompanied by winds gusting up to 50 mph.
+(CNN) — More than 60 million people are under winter alerts nationwide, with a powerful weather system expected to bring a potent mix of snow, ice and blizzard conditions, accompanied by winds gusting up to 50 mph.

 “For some, this could be the heaviest snowfall in over a decade,” NOAA’s Weather Prediction Center warned.

-Major effects, including “considerable disruptions to daily life … dangerous or impossible driving conditions and widespread closures,” are expected from this storm through Sunday in parts of the Central US, according to the Winter Storm Severity Index.
+Major effects, including “considerable disruptions to daily life … dangerous or impossible driving conditions and widespread closures,” are expected from this storm through Monday in parts of the Central and Eastern US, according to the Winter Storm Severity Index.

-Slick roads have already started to keep law enforcement in parts of Kansas busy, and treacherous conditions will move east, spreading a wintry mess into the Mississippi Valley and parts of the Midwest by Sunday.
-The storm will then expand into the Ohio Valley and Southeast later Sunday, and to the East Coast on Sunday night and Monday.

-The Weather Service upgraded parts of Kansas and Missouri, including parts of the Kansas City metro area to a blizzard warning Saturday afternoon, saying blizzard conditions are expected, with wind gusts up to 50 mph and up to 14 inches of snow, dropping visibility to near zero.

-Of the 70 million people, nearly 4 million are under blizzard warnings across much of eastern Kansas and western Missouri.
+Of the 60 million people under winter alerts, nearly 4 million are under blizzard warnings across much of eastern Kansas and western Missouri, with a dangerous combination of snow, ice and freezing rain ongoing across Kansas, Missouri, southern Illinois and Indiana and western Kentucky.
+In addition, thundersnow and thundersleet are being observed.

-Some areas could start as snow but change over to an icy mix as warmer air enters the area, while other spots start as rain or an icy mix and gradually change over to snow.
+Throughout the day, the storm will spread east into the Ohio River Valley, then reach the mid-Atlantic later Sunday into much of Monday.

+- Kansas City, Missouri: Blizzard warning until 12 a.m.
+CT Monday, peaking Sunday afternoon.
+Total snowfall expected between 8 and 14 inches with a glaze of ice and winds gusting to 45 mph.

 Ice could cause hazardous conditions

-Meanwhile, an ice storm warning remains in effect early Sunday for areas of southern Illinois, western Kentucky, and southeast Missouri.
-Travel of any kind in those areas is “strongly discouraged,” as the bridges and overpasses are likely to, “become slick and hazardous,” according to the Weather Service.
+Meanwhile, an ice storm warning remains in effect until noon CST Monday for areas of southern Illinois, western Kentucky and southeast Missouri.
+Travel of any kind in those areas is “strongly discouraged,” as the bridges and overpasses are likely to “become slick and hazardous,” according to the Weather Service.

 The greatest risk of dangerous ice will set up just south of the snowiest areas.
 Significant icing is possible from Kansas and Missouri through the central Appalachians and potentially parts of Maryland and Delaware.

+The weather service in Topeka, Kansas, warned against traveling in the icy conditions.

+“If you are thinking about hitting the road today, think again.
+Snow plows are getting stuck.
+Emergency vehicles are getting stuck.
+If you get stuck, it may be over 24 hours until someone can get to you,” the National Weather Service office in Topeka said on X. “Temperatures will fall below zero tonight.
+Do not risk it.”

-Ahead of the storm, the governors of Kentucky, Virginia, Arkansas and Missouri declared states of emergency, while Maryland’s governor declared a state of preparedness.
+Ahead of the storm, the governors of Kentucky, Virginia, West Virginia, Arkansas and Missouri declared states of emergency, while Maryland’s governor declared a state of preparedness.

 “This winter storm will likely cause significant disruption and dangerous conditions on our roads and could cause significant power outages – just 24 hours before it gets dangerously cold,” Kentucky Gov. Andy Beshear said, according to a release from his office.